 But do I?

 Let me state that so far, I have really really enjoyed Magia Record.
 It is slick, colourful and the game mechanics are fun.
 The game systems are overwhelmingly complex and working out quite what I should be focusing on next is stressful enough that I’ve been lurking on reddit for tips from veteran players of the Japanese release.
 Although the game has only been out for 3 days (as of writing this), I’ve already sunk far too many hours into it.
-This has led me to ponder: Is this a healthy passtime for me?
+This has led me to ponder: Is this a healthy pastime for me?

 Sometimes I think these games are specifically targeted to people with my personality type - and probably many other anime fans would share many of these traits.
 I’m obsessional - a quick glance at the obscene numbers of comic books and manga volumes in my (humourously titled) “study” at home is enough to attest to that.
 I’m a completer-finisher that doesn’t like to leave things undone - loose ends are bad, gaps in book collections are BAD and torture me literally for years if something goes out of print.
 The fear of missing out on something limited is another motivator for me.
 And then, like many other medics, I am hopelessly competitive.
 Maybe it has something to do with my upbringing, but when I put my mind to doing something, I don’t only want to complete it to my own satisfaction, I WANT TO GRIND ALL OF MY OPPONENTS INTO THE DUST.

 Magia Record has PVP.
 FGO has no inter-player battle mechanics at all and in that regard, the beast remained dormant.
 I tried the “Mirrors Labyrinth” that pits your little collection of magical girls against randomly allocated players’ teams.
 I lost.
 And lost again.
 And lost again.
 How are these people so much stronger than me and so quickly?
 I thought.
 So off to Reddit and Gamepress and the internet in general to research how to GRIND UNTIL I BLEED until I no longer lose.
-So after 3 nights of stupidly staying up until almost 2am playing a fucking mobile game I am now a magical girl terminator with hopelessly over-levelled units that steamroll over everything that I come across.
+So after 3 nights of stupidly staying up until almost 2am playing a bloody mobile game I am now a magical girl terminator with hopelessly over-leveled units that steamroll over everything that I come across.
 And I was still unable to clear the bloody event shop before its surprise reset this morning.

 So this game has already consumed 3 days of my life, you know, in between a full-time job, eating, socialising, looking after children and sleeping.
 One of those things had to go and it was sleep.
 Even when I slept I was dreaming about magical girls anyway, and not in a fun way.
 No, it was in a stressful turn-based pixellated tablet mobile RPG way.